unitreerobotics/avp_teleoperate/README.md

 1. Modify the `img_config` image client configuration under the `if __name__ == '__main__':` section in `~/avp_teleoperate/teleop/teleop_hand_and_arm.py`.
 It should match the image server parameters you configured on PC2 in Section 3.1.

-2. Choose different launch parameters based on your robot configuration
+2. Choose different launch parameters based on your robot configuration.
+Here are some example commands:

    ```bash
    # 1. G1 (29DoF) Robot + Dex3-1 Dexterous Hand (Note: G1_29 is the default value for --arm, so it can be omitted)